 - Click Allow in the Firefox permission pop-up

 If you are using another application that is accessing your webcam/mic (or recently accessed your camera and mic) such as Skype or similar website/applications, then please quit those applications and refresh your Newrow room.

 Sometimes your webcam and microphone drivers get stuck in the background.
-You may need to try restarting your computer.
+You may need to restart your computer.